Find your Los Angeles stay. View LA hotels.

 Cafe area overlooking LA at the Getty Center

-Take in the views as you snack at the Getty Center Garden Terrace Cafe.
+Take in the views as you snack at the Getty Center Garden Terrace Cafe

 Discover perfect moments in the Center

 The Getty Center is not only known for its art, but has also been the stage for many movies and TV shows, including “The Good Place” and “Star Trek Into Darkness.”
 Create your own Hollywood magic with perfect Instagrammable moments found all over the Center.
-The upper-level terrace outside the Museum’s South Pavilion offers sweeping views looking southeast toward downtown Los Angeles.
-Stand with your back to the railing and you may be able to capture the Gactus Garden below in your selfie.
+The upper-level terrace outside the Museum’s South Pavilion offers sweeping views looking southeast toward downtown Los Angeles, while the Garden Terrace Cafe boasts panoramic views of the Pacific Ocean coastline.
+Frame your shot carefully and you’ll be able to fit some of the Getty Center’s iconic architecture in the picture, too.

 Read more